centreon/centreon-engine/doc/user/configuration/advanced/detection_and_handling_of_state_flapping.rst

   * Log a message indicating that the service or host is flapping.
   * Add a non-persistent comment to the host or service indicating that it is flapping.
-  * Send a "flapping start" notification for the host or service to appropriate contacts.
-  * Suppress other notifications for the service or host (this is one of the filters in the :ref:`notification logic <notifications>`).

 When a service or host stops flapping, Centreon Engine will: